-Jean Pisani-Ferry is currently a visiting fellow at the Peterson Institute for International Economic.
-He holds the Tommaso Padoa-Schioppa chair of the European University Institute in Florence and is a senior fellow at Bruegel, the European think tank.
+Jean Pisani-Ferry is a nonresident senior fellow at the Peterson Institute for International Economics.
+He holds the Tommaso Padoa-Schioppa Chair of the European University Institute in Florence and is a senior fellow at Bruegel, the European think tank.

 Pisani-Ferry has had a distinguished career in France and Europe.
 He was a major participant in Emmanuel Macron's presidential bid, serving as director of programme and ideas for his campaign and after the election as chief designer of the French government's investment plan.
 From 2013 to 2016 he served as commissioner-general of France Stratégie, the ideas lab of the French government.
 In the early 2000s he also served as senior economic adviser to the minister of finance and executive chairman of the French prime minister's Council of Economic Analysis.